YiliangLin/yilianglin-research-group/content/news/2023 Science Advances/index.md

 ---
-title: Our research paper on Semiconductor-Microbe Living Hybrids is published in Science Advances!
+title: Our research paper on semiconductor-microbe living biohybrids is published in Science Advances!
 date: 2023-07-26
 ---